 This isn’t exactly the first time Twitter has been the object of takeover rumors.
 In addition to the Steve Ballmer, Al-Waleed bin Talal private equity takeover chatter last month, the list of potential suitors is impressive – and long.

 In January, Twitter jumped 14% on rumors that News Corp (TSX:NWSAC) was interested.
-That same month The Wall Street Journal reported interest on the part of Alphabet Inc. (NASDAQ:GOOGA), Time Warner Inc. (NYSE:TWXC) and 21st Century Fox Inc. (TSX:FOXAC).
+That same month The Wall Street Journal reported interest on the part of Alphabet Inc. (NASDAQ:GOOGC), Time Warner Inc. (NYSE:TWXC) and 21st Century Fox Inc. (TSX:FOXAC).

 February brought reports of interest on the part of Marc Andreessen and private equity group, Silver Lake Partners and in March Google (Alphabet) rumors resurfaced.